espressif/esp-box/docs/firmware_update.md

 # Updating Firmware

 **Warning:**
-> The firmware released in the latest Tag branch (Version v0.5.0) is only applicable to ESP32-S3-BOX and ESP32-S3-BOX-Lite.
+> The firmware released in the latest Tag branch ([Version v0.5.0](https://github.com/espressif/esp-box/releases)) is only applicable to ESP32-S3-BOX and ESP32-S3-BOX-Lite.
+For users who have purchased ESP32-S3-BOX-3, we will release firmware updates during the project's progression.
 We suggest that users update the firmware via Espressif's online firmware flashing tool **[ESP Launchpad](https://espressif.github.io/esp-launchpad/?flashConfigURL=https://raw.githubusercontent.com/espressif/esp-box/master/launch.toml)**.

 The BOX series development boards support updating firmware through USB.
 To update firmware, you only need: